What is a Saber Configuration?

 Who are your delivery partners and how long is shipping?

-- Express Shipping.
-This is the faster option and is fully insured.
-Our delivery partners are DHL Express & FedEX, and the selection of who handle your shipment is automatically set based on the delivery location.
-Shipping time is approximately 4 – 7 working days, not including any delays caused by local customs.
+Sabertrio is currently only offering Express Shipping.
+Our delivery partners are DHL Express & FedEx, and which handles your shipment is automatically decided based on your delivery location.
+Shipping usually only takes 5 – 7 working days, not including any delays caused by local custom clearance.

 How do I track the shipment of my order?